 Table 4 shows the collection losses of distribution companies in the ECOWAS region.
-These collection losses have decreased on average for all companies by 1.5% although the trends are very different be-
+These collection losses decreased on average for all companies by bottom of the list with an increase of 15.4%.
+The distribution companies therefore face very different situations.